-Origin 2022b adds a Fit Page to Objects menu command (Format: Fit Page to Objects), allowing you to apply a uniform margin to the active Layout page.
+Use the Fit Page to Objects menu command (Format: Fit Page to Objects) to apply a uniform margin to the active Layout page.
 This works the same as the aforementioned Fit Page to Layers does for graph windows.

 18.7 Exporting Graphs and Layout Pages to an Image File